splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 To troubleshoot connectivity issues affecting application metrics, try the following steps:

 1. Make sure that ``splunk.metrics.endpoint`` points to the correct host.
-2. Check that the Smart Agent or the OTel Collector instance is configured and running.
+2. Check that the OpenTelemetry Collector (or Smart Agent) instance is configured and running.
-3. Check that the Smart Agent and the OpenTelemetry Collector are using the correct ports for the SignalFx receiver.
+3. Check that the OpenTelemetry Collector (or Smart Agent) are using the correct ports for the SignalFx receiver.
 The Collector uses ``http://<host>:9943``, and the Agent uses ``http://<host>:9080/v2/datapoint``.
 4. Make sure that you're using a valid Splunk access token when sending data directly to your Splunk platform instance.
 See :ref:`admin-api-access-tokens`.

 .. note:: Metric collection for Java using OpenTelemetry instrumentation is still experimental.